 Being a zero waster I very rarely suggest buying things but I’m making an exception for these Stablio pencils.
 They work as colouring pencils, wax crayons and watercolours.
 You can even use them to write on glass and wellies.
 You can buy them from jiminy.ie

 What do you get a lot of in the summer?
 Ice lollies.
 Well waste not those lolly sticks, instead make yourself some fairy furniture.
 I’ve bookmarked my favourites ideas on my Pinterest Account.

 If that sounds like too much work or your little ones are, well, little-er, how about a DIY bubble snake (see photo at top) using nothing more than a plastic water bottle, washing-up liquid and a sock!

-There is a great Instagram Account called thecraftymum.ie She posts lots of great ideas for crafts and activities with kids.
+There is a great Instagram Account called thecraftymum.ie She writes lots of great ideas for crafts and activities with kids.

-I’ve also written a long list of suggested activities to do with kids towards the end of my very long post on Zero Waste Kids
+I’ve also written a long list of suggested activities to do with kids towards the end of my very long article on Zero Waste Kids